‘Hearts are broken’ after deaths of Irish teenagers on Greek island – principal

 He said that the group of classmates who had been on holiday with them are “absolutely traumatised” and are on their way home.

-He said that the school is open, there is a book of condolences open and supports are available to those who need them.
+He said that the school is open, there is a book of condolences open and support is available to those who need it.

-Four bouquets of flowers have been placed at the Dublin school; the Irish tricolour and the school flag are being flown at half mast outside the front door.
+Several bouquets of flowers were placed at the Dublin school on Monday.

+The Irish tricolour and the school flag were being flown at half mast outside the front door.

 “We are a tight-knit community and these are two fantastic young men with their whole lives ahead of them.

-“Bright, sporting, academic men, who had their whole lives ahead of them,” Mr Kelleher continued.
+“Bright, sporting, academic men, who had their whole lives ahead of them.

 “There are hundreds and hundreds of families this morning plunged into deep, deep sadness because of what has occurred and again we are reeling with it.